yoyongxuan/tp/docs/UserGuide.md

 ### Clearing all entries: `clear`

-Clears all entries from the Address Book.
+Clears all entries from CadetHQ.

 Format: `clear`